fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 We will continue to respect the fact that `[<CLIMutable>]` can result in `null` values.

-**Recommendation:** Make no change for F# 5.0.
-The types are interpreted as written in the code and the user must explicitly annotate with `string?` if the ORM may leave a `null` value in the construct.
+**Recommendation:** Make no change.
+The types are interpreted as written in the code and the user must explicitly annotate with `string | null` if the ORM may leave a `null` value in the construct.

 ### Notes